 MATE digitizes and consolidates the entire event-organization process on a single platform—from invitations to replies, from check-ins to post-event evaluations.
 It can offer event organizers time and resource savings of up to 75%.

 The first version of MATE was developed with Vaadin 7 with a Spring Boot backend.
-It was eventually migrated to Vaadin 8, where it has remained for several years.
+It was eventually migrated to Vaadin 8, where it remained for several years.

 Staying relevant in a rapidly-changing industry through innovation

 The event management space is a constantly-shifting one, driven by market forces and ever changing trends.
 In 2018, it became clear that MATE needed significant enhancement, in order to keep up with changes in both the industry and in UI design.
 The client’s pain points included: